-Professor Charlene D. Luke is the Hubert C. Hurst Eminent Scholar Chair in Law and the Associate Dean for Tax Programs and editor-in-chief of the Florida Tax Review.
+Professor Charlene D. Luke is the Hubert C. Hurst Eminent Scholar Chair in Law and the Associate Dean for Tax Programs.
 She teaches about individual, corporate, and partnership taxation at the University of Florida’s Levin College of Law.
 Professor Luke joined the University of Florida in 2008 and teaches in both its J.D. and LL.M. programs.
 Her research primarily focuses on the problem of tax avoidance and evasion.
 Her work on the economic substance doctrine is highly regarded and has been selected for inclusion by the Practicing Law Institute in its influential series on the taxation of corporations and partnerships.
 Professor Luke also writes about tax issues relating to various forms of insurance.
 Professor Luke’s published work has appeared in multiple publications, including the Virginia Tax Review, Tax Lawyer, Seattle University Law Review, Buffalo Law Review and Connecticut Insurance Law Journal.

 J.D., Brigham Young University (first in class)